-Comment: The Foundation continues to closely follow the direction provided in its long-term investment and financial management plan originally adopted in 2009.
+Comment: The Foundation continues to closely follow the direction provided in its long-term investment and financial management plan originally adopted in

+2009.
 This plan has enabled the market value of the trust fund over time to exceed the adjusted book value.
-Due to the success of this carefully managed financial plan, grants were increased starting in 2015, and continuing into 2020 with a total of \$1.328 in grant funding approved, consisting of \$1.3 million from the trust fund income supplemented by \$20,000 from Canadian National Railway.
+Due to the success of this carefully managed financial plan, grants were increased starting in 2015, and continuing into 2017, to \$1.056 million, consisting of \$1 million from the trust fund income supplemented by \$56,000 made available through a funding partnership with the New Brunswick liquor corporation.